Start a rewarding career in Social Work and make a difference in your community.

 About the Program

-The Myron B. Thompson School of Social Work has partnered with Outreach College to offer an online degree completion program.
+The Thompson School of Social Work and Public Health has partnered with Outreach College to offer an online degree completion program.
 If you are interested in pursuing a career in Social Work, have completed the General Education Core Requirements and the Bachelor of Social Work (BSW) Program Knowledge Base the BSW Program Distance Education Option may be right for you.

 The BSW Program prepares students to work with the most vulnerable populations in society.
 Graduates of the BSW Program make a difference in their communities by developing solutions to critical social issues.
 The curriculum provides an educational foundation of social work knowledge, values, and skills needed to alleviate human suffering, promote social justice, and realize collective well-being.